Chztsti/home-recipes/README.md

-# home-recipes
+# Kruger Home Recipes
-Personal website for keeping family recipes.
+This is a (so far very basic) personal website for keeping family recipes.

+Recipes added so far:
+Butternut pasta
+Bean (chicken) nachos